oneananda/Software-Architecture-Best-Practices/Cloud Computing/CI - Continuous Integration/README.md

 - Feedback: The CI server provides feedback to the developer, indicating whether the build and tests were successful or if there were any issues.
 - Fixing Issues: If issues are found, the developer fixes them and recommits the code, repeating the process.

+## Popular CI Tools:

+- Jenkins
+- GitHub Actions
+- CircleCI
+- Travis CI
+- Azure Pipelines
+- GitLab CI/CD

+_CI is a fundamental practice in modern software development, especially in agile environments, where rapid and reliable delivery of software is crucial._